 You may have to make a case, but I found that simply asking for specific testing you’re interested in can go a long way, even if your doctor has no interest in it.

 What’s great about modern times is that you can usually receive your test results via e-mail, snail mail, or online portal.
-This means you can gain access to your results, tailor your diet and supplements, and create your personalized healing plan even faster!
+This means you can gain access to your results, tailor your diet and supplements, and find your root causes even faster!

 4. Learn with your doctor.